LemoFire/zinUtils/README.md

 ### Vue
 main.js
 ```
-// Init window.znConfig
+// Init window.znConf
 import "zinutils/init/vite";        <- vite use this
 import "zinutils/init/webpack";     <- vue/cli use this

 // Bind to global
-import { vue3 as zinUtils } from "zinutils/init";     // or import vue2 (no test)
+import { vue3 as zinUtils } from "zinutils/init";     // or import vue2
 App.use(zinUtils)
 ```
 *You can also introduce it in a non-vue environment（see On-demand introduction）*